danielytics/cascade/README.md

 The hypothesis was that by keeping all stack operations in machine registers by leveraging wide SIMD registers to keep multiple values of a stack in registers, that performance would be very good.
 There were a number of hurdles with this approach:
-1. Implementing this in C++ meant relying on musttail and calling conventions.
+1. Implementing this in C++ meant relying on `musttail` support and calling conventions.
 That meant that in order to keep data in registers without spilling, insturctions are limited to ~6 scalar values and ~6 vector values.
+This could be overcome by using computed goto, but then the code becomes less modular as all labels must be implemented inside a single function.
 2. The original plan was to use AVX instructions for the primary stacks, allowing 8 32bit values per stack.
 The original design fused two together for a 16 deep stack.
 However, due to how x86_64 implements 256bit registers as two indedependent lanes, this apporach turned out to be a dead end: you cannot easily cross the lane boundaries between the two 128bit halves.
 For example, shifting would shift each lane separately without crossing.

 Given these restrictions, using SSE for main operations and AVX only for additional temp space was the simpler and more efficient approach.

-The rich instruction set means that most insturcitons are very efficient, however a few things became clear on profiling and testing:
+The rich instruction set means that most insturcitons are single purpose and very efficient, however a few things became clear on profiling and testing:
 1. Instructions being so efficient meant they are dominated by the dispatch overhead
-2. A rich instruction set meant few conditional branches (good!) but many more instructions leading to more icache misses (bad!)
+2. A rich instruction set meant no decode overhead (good!) and few conditional branches (good!), but many more instructions leading to more i-cache misses (bad!)

-Ultimately, the VM performance is limited by icache misses and dispatch overhead.
-Its fast, but not as fast as I'd hoped.
+Ultimately, the VM performance is limited by i-cache misses and dispatch overhead.
+A sersious VM probably shouldn't use this approach.

 ## Assembler